 To test the hypotheses, we collected data from Engineering undergraduates, Faculty of Engineering, University of Moratuwa, Sri Lanka.
 The population of the study is 750, level 3 engineering undergraduates , twho were selected to the common engineering program.
 These undergraduates were selected to specified Engineering degrees after the completion of their first semester of the common engineering program.
 The selections were based on their GPA (Grade point of Average) of the semester 01 exam and order of preference.

 Following the ranson sampling method, the data collection tool, an online questionnaire, was distributed to voluntary STEM undergarduates while maintaining their confidentiality .
 The questionnaire was in English and comprised of four parts ; demographic data, career aspiration, academic behavior and academic success.
 The questionnaire was distributed among all participants of third year engineering undergraduates of the faculty of engineering in a single time point.
 Although 248 undergraduates data cleaning process the final sample was N= 236 undergraduates.
 In term of demographics , the sample was 78.4% male an d 21.6%female.
-The department wise seggregation of participants was ; Department of computer science and engineering, 37.3% N= 88), Department of civil engineering 5.5%(N= 13), Department of Chemical Process Engineering 14% (N=33), Electrical engineering 19.1% (N= 45), Electronic and Telecommunication Engineering 6.8% (N=16), Material Science and Engineering 7.2% (N=17),and Mechanical Engineering 10.2% (N=24).
+The department wise seggregation of participants was ; Department of computer science and engineering, 37.3% (N= 88), Department of civil engineering 5.5%(N= 13), Department of Chemical Process Engineering 14% (N=33), Electrical engineering 19.1% (N= 45), Electronic and Telecommunication Engineering 6.8% (N=16), Material Science and Engineering 7.2% (N=17),and Mechanical Engineering 10.2% (N=24).

 Measure